-Without doubt, the event which had the most profound impact on the course of western civilization was the Kurgan invasion, which brought radical changes to every aspect of life in the indigenous cultures.
-These included the establishment of violent and barbaric kingdoms whose prosperity was based upon the enslavement of innocent people, large-scale organized warfare, and the reduction in the status of women to mere property... supported by a religious belief-system in which violent male war-gods encouraged and sanctioned such behavior.
+Yet without doubt, the event which had the most profound impact on the course of western civilization was the Kurgan invasion, which brought radical changes to every aspect of life in the indigenous cultures.
+These included the establishment of violent barbaric kingdoms, whose prosperity was based upon the enslavement of innocent people, large-scale organized warfare, and the reduction in the status of women to mere property... supported by a religious belief-system in which violent male war-gods encouraged and sanctioned such behavior.

 When the Kurgan invasion began around 4000 BCE, the earliest waves must have passed through the Near East, but because the population there was widely dispersed and relatively poor, the Kurgans appear to have ignored them, and continued onwards towards the large wealthy (Sumerian) cities to the south.

 Following the conquest of each particular area, life for the indigenous people was dramatically altered, as their long-established Goddess culture was forced to accept the new Kurgan war-god.
-This created great confusion among the indigenous people, and eventually resulted in various forms of polytheism.
+This created great confusion, and eventually resulted in various forms of polytheism.

 Once the concept of multiple deities became accepted, more and more of them were created, to serve whatever purposes the political leaders of the time might require.
-The Goddess now occupied a mere secondary role, often as the "subservient spouse" of the war-god.
-However, no matter how large the pantheon might become, the male war-god invariably remained the leader.
+The Goddess was reduced to a mere secondary role, often as the "subservient spouse" of the war-god.
+However, no matter how the pantheon might be expanded, the male war-god invariably remained the leader.

 In the Near East, records dating to about 2400 BCE tell us that the central and southern parts of Turkey were occupied by an artistic and peaceful group of people known as the Hattians.
 They were in fact the indigenous people... descendants of the Neolithic culture that had built such magnificent cities as Catal Hoyuk.